Pathfinder - The Crossbowman Fighter Handbook

 - Improved Precise Shot: Ignore cover and partial concealment.
-Not as important for you as for rogues or people who have to worry about hitting, but nice to have when you have big dumb allies wander into your line of fire.
+Not as important for you as for rogues or people who have to worry about hitting with iterative attacks, but nice to have when you have big dumb allies wander into your line of fire.

 - Rapid Shot: You can't ready a full attack.

 - Rapid Reload: Required for any crossbow user.

 Vital Strike: Double weapon damage as a Standard